One of the most common questions people ask when shopping for Medicare coverage is, “How does a Medicare broker get paid?”

 Is it cheaper to buy Medicare insurance directly from the insurance company?

-Usually not.
-Premiums are generally the same whether you enroll directly with the insurance company or through a licensed Medicare broker.
+No. Premiums are generally the same whether you enroll directly with the insurance company or through a licensed Medicare broker.

 Do Medicare Supplement brokers charge fees?